calchiwo/twitterxscraper/README.md

 - Playwright
 - Pandas

-ust tools that get the job done.
+i just used tools that get the job done.

 ## Setup